Boobeshkrishna/ORM/README.md

 # Ex02 Django ORM Web Application
-## Date: 18.10.2023
+## Date: 12.04.2025

+NAME: BOOBESH PM

+REG NO: 212222233001

 ## AIM
-To develop a Django application to store and retrieve data from a Football Players database using Object Relational Mapping(ORM).
+To develop a Django application to store and retrieve data from a Movies Database using Object Relational Mapping(ORM).

-## Entity Relationship Diagram

-Include your ER diagram here

 ## DESIGN STEPS